allendecid/DNAcomp/README.md

 ##Example use

-First donwload the sample files from the sample folder and put them in the current directory of the program.
+First download the sample files from the sample folder and put them in the current directory of the program.

 Then use: